rhdpin/lazyfetcher/README.md

 LazyFetcher 1.0.2
 Copyright (C) 2019 rhdpin

   -c, --choose       Choose the feed from list of found feeds.

   -t, --team         Get latest game for team (three letter abbreviation.
 E.g. WPG).

-  -b, --bitrate               Specify bitrate of stream to be downloaded (default: 'best')
+  -b, --bitrate      Specify bitrate of stream to be downloaded (default: 'best').
+Use verbose mode to see available bitrates.

+  -d, --days         (Default: 2) Specify how many days back to search games

+  -e, --date         (Default: current date) Specify date to search games from (in format yyyy-MM-dd, e.g. 2019-12-22

   -l, --league       Set league (default: NHL).

   -o, --overwrite    Overwrite file if it already exists (default: download is skipped if file exists)

   -p, --path         Set target download path.

   -u, --url          Get only URL of the stream but don't download.

+  -v, --verbose      Use verbose mode to get more detailed output

   -x, --use-proxy    Use proxy for redirection (required if 'hosts' file has not been edited).

   --help             Display this help screen.

   --version          Display version information.
 ```

 Choose the feed from list of found feeds and download it using proxy instead of editing hosts file